Barnwell's trade grades: The NFL's 30 most impactful of last year

 While the final trade to get Josh Allen involved three picks, the Bills needed to make several other deals to get these selections in the first place.
 On the whole, the Bills dealt Cordy Glenn and Sammy Watkins along with the 21st, 53rd, 158th and 195th selections to acquire E.J.
 Gaines along with the 7th, 187th and 255th picks in the draft.
 Gaines lasted only one year with the Bills, so Buffalo needs Allen to pan out for this deal to work.

-Year 1 with Allen in charge was a mixed bag at best; the first-round pick was excellent as a scrambler, but struggled mightily with the downfield throws that were supposed to be his calling card.
+Year 1 with Allen in charge was a mixed bag at best; the first-round pick was excellent as a scrambler but struggled mightily with the downfield throws that were supposed to be his calling card.
 The Bills went 4-3 over their final seven games, but those four wins were over the Jets, Jaguars, Lions and Dolphins.
 The Bills have plenty of cap room to work with this offseason, and they'll go after weapons to help their second-year passer in 2019.

 Impact grade: C+